karthik18495/karthik18495/content/talks.md

 ---
-title: "Latest News & Updates"
+title: "Talks and Lectures"
-description: "Stay updated with my latest talks, courses, publications, and research developments."
+description: "Stay updated with my talks, and courses."
 ---

 ## News and Updates